AWhetter/reminderbot/README.md

 You can also use multiple units of time in one reminder. eg:

-    remind me in 1 hour and 30 minutes to go to stop coding and go to bed!
+    remind me in 1 hour and 30 minutes to stop coding and go to bed!

 The currently supported units of time are years, weeks, days, hours, minutes, and seconds.